mrzkp/multi-person_real-time_contour_tracking/README.md

 - Performance: FPS may drop on low-end hardware due to segmentation (YOLOv8-seg) and annotations; no dynamic optimization (e.g., skipping frames).
 Fixed output resolution (1280x720) may distort or pad inputs.
 - Customization Gaps: No integration with Roboflow for custom models (despite problem mention); hardcoded YOLO params (e.g., imgsz=640, max_det=300).
 Limited to people only; no multi-class support.
 - Output and Logging: Logs are JSONL (not CSV); snapshots only on first detection (no updates).
 No error recovery (e.g., video read failures crash the script).
 Overlay summary clips long ID lists with a scrollbar but doesn't scroll interactively.
-- Scaling: Struggles with high entity counts (>300 detections) due to YOLO limits; no distributed processing.
+- Scaling: Struggles with high entity counts (>300 detections) due to YOLO limits.
+Also no distributed processing.

 ## Design Decisions